Alo’s HR helps Oklahoma top Alabama, advance to title series

+OKLAHOMA CITY (AP) — At first, it was hard to tell just how far Jocelyn Alo’s monster home run traveled.
-OKLAHOMA CITY (AP) — Jocelyn Alo’s monster two-run homer in the fifth inning helped Oklahoma defeat Alabama 7-3 on Sunday night to qualify for the championship series.

-Alo’s shot cleared the center field seats, the cameras and a slow-pitch fence that is 300 feet to center to give the Sooners a 4-1 lead.
+Alo’s two-run blast in the fifth inning helped Oklahoma defeat Alabama 7-3 on Sunday night to advance to the championship series.
+It cleared the center-field seats, the cameras and a slow-pitch fence that is 300 feet to center to give the Sooners a 4-1 lead.

+“That disappeared into the darkness really fast,” Oklahoma coach Patty Gasso said.
+“I’ve seen her hit some, but I’d say that’s probably right there with some of the furthest I’ve ever seen from anyone, and she’s usually the one that hits it further than I’ve ever seen.”

 UCLA qualified when Rachel Garcia’s walk-off homer in the 10th beat Washington 3-0 on Sunday.
 Garcia also threw 179 pitches and struck out 16 to earn the win.